creek-service/creek-service.github.io/docs/_pages/about.md

 of [Kafka][kafka] and [Kafka Streams][kafka-streams] containerised microservices, two things quickly became apparent.

-First, developers were spending a LOT of time writing boilerplate code and dealing with low-level details when creating new services or extending existing ones, often more time than they spent writing the business logic of the service.
+First, developers were spending a _lot_ of time writing boilerplate code and dealing with low-level details when creating new services or extending existing ones, often more time than they spent writing the business logic of the service.